 The Rompot/Cedar Valley neighborhood is on the SE side and is an affordable neighborhood for many.
 The Gazette and City of Cedar Rapids conducted a neighborhood meeting on June 24, 2009 a post-Flood gathering at the Rompot/Cedar Valley neighborhood.
 They invited neighbors to Cedar Valley Park, 2250 Blakely Blvd.
 SE, in an hour and one-half event and provided snacks.

-What we want is the neighborhood to be the way it was before the flood
+What we want is the neighborhood to be the way it was before the flood" - Gary

 Murray